University of Dallas Police Policies

 tags.
 Additionally, proof of liability insurance must be carried in the vehicle and

-shown to UD Campus Safety upon request.
-Failure to meet these requirements may result
+shown to UD University of Dallas Police upon request.
+Failure to meet these requirements

 - Any inoperable vehicle on the UD campus may be towed at the owner’s expense.